How to clean my wood deck without a pressure washer

 Always use a soft-bristled brush or a cloth to apply the solution.
 Avoid abrasive tools that could scratch or scuff the finish.
 I prefer a long-handled brush, which keeps me at a comfortable distance while providing ample leverage for scrubbing.

-See also How to wire a karcher pressure washer directlyto the motor
+See also How to use dewalt pressure washer

 Lastly, consider the weather conditions.
 A cloudy day is ideal, as direct sunlight can cause cleaners to dry too quickly, leading to streaks.
 I’ve learned this the hard way during a summer clean-up.
 Timing your cleaning session can make a noticeable difference in the outcome.